-Sort Order Mode of Outreach Target of Outreach • Summary of Summary of comments URL (If

-response/attendance comments received not accepted applicable)

-and reasons

-Executive Director

-of In2Action

-One attendee requested that ex-

-Non- requesting an update offenders be

-1 Public Hearing targeted/broad to the economic included within the

-community development target economic

-group. development goals

-of the Consolidated

-Plan.

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received - applicable) Sort Order Mode of Outreach Public Hearing Non-targeted/broad community Summary of response/attendance 15 persons attended the meeting to present to the Community Development Commission.
-Summary of comments received Presentation of City Department projects including its rehab/repair programs, homeownership assistance program, demolition program, bus shelters and community solar.
-A member of the Disabilities Commission also attended and provided Summary of comments not accepted and reasons URL (If applicable) supportive comments for the installation of 5 bus shelters with CDBG funding.

 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

+CEO of the

+Columbia Housing

+One attendee Authority regarding

+Non- requesting an update update of current

+1 Public Hearing targeted/broad to the economic projects, support

+community development target for removal of

+group. dilapidated homes

+and support for

+TBRA.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Non- targeted/broad community 15 persons attended the meeting to present to the Community Development Commission.
+Presentation of City Department projects including its rehab/repair programs, homeownership assistance program, demolition program, and storm water improvements on Garth, Sexton, Oak and Lynn.
+Public member John Clark spoke in favor of City planning process for Lynn/Garth Storm water improvements.
+3 Public Hearing Non- targeted/broad community Presentations from 9 local organizations on proposed projects with CDBG and/or HOME funding.
+Presentation of each proposal and questions from Community Development Commission members.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+and reasons

 Presentation of

-Presentations from 7 each proposal and

-Non- local organizations on questions from

-3 Public Hearing targeted/broad proposed projects Community

-community with CDBG and/or Development

-HOME funding.
-Commission

-members.

-Presentation of

 Community

 Non- Regular Council Development

 4 Public Hearing targeted/broad meeting.
 Budget Commission CDBG

 community hearing. and HOME funding

 recommendations

-for FY 2016.
+for FY 2017.